 Contreras said that the American of 1965 had “needed to be transformed and that`s exactly what`s happening, Brimelow, Will and Metzger notwithstanding.”[Racists Wish to Turn America as It Had Evolved in 1965 [sic] El Hispano (Sacramento), August 11, 1993].

 “Tom Metzger is the leader of the neo-Nazi White Aryan Resistance.
 In a 1990 case, he was held liable for civil damages on the theory that his views had inspired three of his followers to murder an Ethiopian immigrant.
 Contreras seems to have thrown him in to keep us company.”Metzger is in no way associated with Will or Peter Brimelow.
 Contreras decided that what Brimelow said was racist, Will, in quoting him was racist, therefore: Nazi!

 In the same way, the Congressional Democrats are insisting first that Bannon is to blame for people who've praised him, and second that that these people, since we're all targets of the SPLC, are in effect, to blame for each other.
 It's the same tactic the SPLC itself uses.

 The DAILY BEAST's Gideon Resnick interviewed Peter Brimelow by email about Bannon when Trump hired Bannon in August, asking, among other things,

-The whole thing is nonsense, especially the part where the Congressional Democrats say they believe it should concern Trump that "civil rights groups" including "the Anti-Defamation League and the Southern Poverty Law Center, are widely opposed to Mr. Bannon’s appointment."
+Have you had private conversations with Bannon?The whole thing is nonsense, especially the part where the Congressional Democrats say they believe it should concern Trump that "civil rights groups" including "the Anti-Defamation League and the Southern Poverty Law Center, are widely opposed to Mr. Bannon’s appointment."